mehulagg/gitlab_test/doc/development/sidekiq_debugging.md

 # Sidekiq's execution model

-GitLab can run Sidekiq in different modes: as a single process in `development` and multi-process (also called "clustered") in production (and as part of an omnibus installation).
+GitLab can run Sidekiq in different modes: as a single process in `development` and multi-process (also called "clustered") in production (and as part of an Omnibus installation).
 Each Sidekiq process operates a thread pool, with each thread representing a worker that gets work assigned from a job.
-The number of threads is also referred to as the concurrency level at which a Sidekiq process operates.
+The number of threads is also referred to as the _concurrency level_ at which a Sidekiq process operates.
 Job queues are stored in Redis, so that the main application process(es) as well as multiple Sidekiq processes can read from and write to any given queue.
 This is also why job parameters _must_ be serializable, as jobs are stored in Redis as JSON.

 # Sidekiq GitLab setup